git-ecosystem/git-credential-manager/docs/hostprovider.md

 ## 2. Implementation

-Writing and adding a host provider to GCM Core requires two main actions: implementing the `IHostProvider` interface, and registering an instance of the provider with the application via the host provider registry.
+Writing and adding a host provider to GCM requires two main actions: implementing the `IHostProvider` interface, and registering an instance of the provider with the application via the host provider registry.